Vishvesh-rao/CTF-Writeups/Master challenge/README.md

 > For all this we haven't taken into consideration `q2` as it is not greater than `flag`<sup>2</sup>
 hence will not yield the flag when we attempt to take square root

-this is the exploit for the idea:
+this is the exploit script for the idea:
 ```python
 q1 = q1p
 c1_modq = c_flag % q1